Europe again steps back from brink in debt crisis

 But bigger challenges loom for the euro zone now.
 Financial markets are already anticipating a likely Greek default and demanding more far-reaching measures to prevent the crisis that began in Athens from spreading far beyond Europe and its banks.

-The Bundestag (lower house) overwhelmingly approved new powers for the 440-billion-euro EFSF fund to make precautionary loans, help recapitalise banks and buy distressed countries' bonds in the secondary market.
+The Bundestag (lower house) overwhelmingly approved new powers for the 440-billion-euro EFSF fund to make precautionary loans, help recapitalize banks and buy distressed countries' bonds in the secondary market.

-Despite a rebellion by 15 backbench Eurosceptics, Merkel won 315 votes from her own centre-right coalition, enough to avoid the humiliation of having to rely on the opposition Social Democrats and Greens to pass the plan.
+Despite a rebellion by 15 backbench Euroskeptics, Merkel won 315 votes from her own center-right coalition, enough to avoid the humiliation of having to rely on the opposition Social Democrats and Greens to pass the plan.

 "The result of the vote is a strong signal for Europe.
 The broad majority in parliament clearly shows that Germany is committed to the euro and to protecting our currency," said Hermann Groehe, general secretary of her Christian Democratic party.